 Teacher Exchange Program

 The Teacher Exchange Program is open to IEUA-QNT members from Queensland and the Northern Territory.
-It is offered as a member benefit to teachers with at least five years experience.
+It is offered as a member benefit to teachers with at least five years' of experience.

 Members swap jobs and homes with teachers in similar roles, maintaining their employment and entitlements as if they were still employed in Australia.

 Trust is very important in an exchange as you would be living in someone else’s home and using their belongs for 12 months and vice versa.

 Exchange opportunities are available for Canada - Alberta and the USA – Colorado.

 An application fee of $190 applies but unsuccessful applicants will be refunded $115.00.

 Please note that you must first download the form to activate the capabilities of the interactive form.